My Early Experiences with Music

-A year or two later, still when I was in high school, I began to understand why I felt the way I did when listening to this music.
+A year or two later, I began to understand why I felt the way I did when listening to this music.

 I was taking Belsebuub’s Searching Within course.
 In the course he wrote about the spiritual faculties of consciousness and music.
 He’s also mentioned it in one of his books:

 The natural faculties of the consciousness when combined with the superior emotional center give the ability to appreciate fine art and music. ~ Belsebuub, The Peace of the Spirit Within

 It seems when I listened to the music consciously, I was more perceptive to its beauty and spiritual qualities.
 And some pieces of music seemed to really “feed” my consciousness.

 Since these discoveries, listening to spiritually uplifting music has been an important part of my collection of practices.
-I could give a whole list of pieces I enjoy, but I want to highlight just a few select pieces and musical genres that have touched me deeply and served as a big boost in my quest for self-knowledge.
+I could give a whole list of pieces I enjoy, but I want to highlight a piece of music that has touched me deeply and served as a big boost in my quest for self-knowledge.

 Beethoven’s 9th Symphony

 I don’t think I can ever say enough about how much I love this piece of music and how much it has helped me.

 There was a time when I would listen to this piece almost on a weekly basis!
 And I never got tired of it.

 Somehow, despite sometimes initially feeling absolutely downcast, by listening to this music, I was uplifted.
 To me, this communicated the ubiquitousness of the divine and the Soul’s journey to enlightenment through endurance and perseverance.